else-when/time/README.md

 time
 ====
-In search of personalized time: LACMA Art + Tech Lab
+In search of personalized time: LACMA Art + Tech Lab.

-This is roon's change
+by Taeyoon Choi and E Roon Kang.
+(2014)

+Running locally
+---
+when running locally on your computer try the following

+bundle exec jekyll serve --watch --baseurl